1234567cxulian0403/gitkills/README.md

-# gitkills
+# gitkill

-create a new branch is  quick and simple
+this is feature1